PRIVACY POLICY

-The data controller responsible in accordance with the purposes of the UK General Data Protection Regulation (UK GDPR) of the European Union and other data protection regulations is:
+The data controller responsible in accordance with the purposes of the UK General Data Protection Regulation (UK GDPR) and other data protection regulations is:

 SK10 5JZ Macclesfield